zephyrproject-rtos/zephyr/doc/introduction/index.rst

    systems.
 A native POSIX port lets you build and run Zephyr as a native application on Linux and other OSes, aiding development and testing.

-**Virtual File System Interface with LittleFS and FATFS Support** LittleFS and FATFS Support,
-   FCB (Flash Circular Buffer) for memory constrained applications, and file system enhancements for logging and configuration.
+**Virtual File System Interface with ext2, FatFs, and LittleFS Support** ext2, LittleFS and FatFS support; FCB (Flash Circular Buffer) for memory constrained applications.

 **Powerful multi-backend logging Framework**
    Support for log filtering, object dumping, panic mode, multiple backends